scm-manager/scm-manager/docs/v2/basedirectory.md

 # Base Directory

-The SCM-Manager base directory aka. home directory, contains all data which is create by SCM-Manager such as repository and configurations.
+The SCM-Manager base directory aka. home directory, contains all data which is created by SCM-Manager such as repositories and configurations.
 The location of the base directory depends on your operating system and type of installation.

 | Type of Installation | Base directory |